floooh/sokol-zig/README.md

 }
 ```

-The easiest way to populate the `sokol` dependency is to run this on the cmdline:
+The easiest way to populate or update the `sokol` dependency is to run this on the cmdline:

 ```
 zig fetch --save=sokol git+https://github.com/floooh/sokol-zig.git